Agent Permissions

 Safe Tools

-Section titled “Safe Tools”Safe tools provide sandboxed access to directories the admin has approved.
-The agent cannot access anything outside those directories.
+Section titled “Safe Tools”Safe tools provide sandboxed access to approved directories and the agent’s own workspace.
+The agent cannot access anything outside those boundaries.

 | Tool | What it does |